 Spessartite Princess Ring

-Marie-Hélène de Taillac designed this ring to emphasize the natural beauty of this magical and unique stone.
+In 2003, Marie-Hélène de Taillac created this design to do justice to the beauty of the stone.

-The bezel setting enhances this spectacular spessartite garnet.
+The bezel setting incredibly enhances the vivid color of this spessartite garnet.

 Love this ring but it's not your size?

 Throughout the centuries jewellery has been seen a treasure, this has allowed it to stand the test of time.

 YOUR JEWELLERY IS A TREASURE